 Herbarium regions: North Western, Lake Eyre, Nullarbor, Gairdner-Torrens, Flinders Ranges, Eastern, Eyre Peninsula, Murray, Southern Lofty

 NRM regions: Adelaide and Mount Lofty Ranges, Alinytjara Wilurara, Eyre Peninsula, South Australian Arid Lands, South Australian Murray-Darling Basin

 Very small ground-hugging herb consisting of a compound head, surrounded by a basal rosette to 4 cm in diameter with10-30 leaves.
 Leaves oblanceolate to obovate, to 20 mm long and 4 mm wide, tomentose.
 Flower dense yellow daisies.
 Flowers throughout the year but mainly during spring.
 Fruits are yellow-brown dense compact daisy-head.
 Seeds are very small brown ovoid seed to 0.5 mm long and 0.2 mm wide.
 Seed embryo type is spatulate fully developed.

 Seed collection and propagation

 Collect seeds between January and December.
 Collect whole plants that are drying off, pale yellow-brown in colour and contain fine brown seeds.
 Place the plants in a tray for one to two week to dry.
 Then rub the heads gently with your hands to dislodge the seeds.
 Use a sieve to separate any unwanted material.
 Be care as the seeds are very small.
 Store the seeds with a desiccant such as dried silica beads or dry rice, in an air tight container in a cool and dry place.
+Seed viability is usually high.
 Seeds are non-dormant, viable seed should germinate readily.